 Symptoms of Panic Disorder

 Another symptom that people living with panic disorder may experience is the desire to make themselves feel safe in every situation.
 Often this can mean attempting to carefully, or even obsessively, control situations.
 That could mean always bringing a cell phone, medication, and water with them.
 Choosing to sit near the exit or in aisle seats, insisting a companion animal or loved one accompany them or perhaps avoiding situations all together are also typical behaviours of panic disorder.
-Unfortunately, avoiding “situations” such as appointments, classes, work and even social gatherings can simply add to the isolation felt by sufferers of panic disorder.
+Unfortunately, avoiding “situations” such as appointments, classes, work and even social gatherings can simply add to the isolation experienced by those living with the disorder.

 Like other mental illnesses, there isn’t one single cause of panic disorder.
-Painful or traumatic experiences, family history of panic disorder, and concurrent mental illnesses may all impact panic disorder.
+Painful or traumatic experiences, family history, and concurrent mental illnesses may all impact panic disorder.

 To cope with panic disorder during the pandemic, try to focus only on what you can control.
 Only read news from credible sources and consider checking them less frequently.
 Stay connected with your loved ones through socially distanced visits and online platforms.

-If you’re interested in learning more about panic disorder, visit CAMH’s page on this mental illness.
+If you’re interested in learning more, visit CAMH’s page on this mental illness.

-For tips on coping with panic disorder, especially during the pandemic, visit Anxiety Canada’s tips for dealing with panic attacks.
+For tips on coping, especially during the pandemic, visit Anxiety Canada’s tips for dealing with panic attacks.

 Interested in Learning More Ways to Cope with COVID-19 Anxiety?